Ferrite-FEM/Ferrite.jl/docs/src/topics/reference_shapes.md

 Ferrite.reference_edges(RefQuadrilateral)
 ```
 where the numbers refer to the vertex number.
-Finally, this reference shape is 2-dimensional, so it only has a single `face`,
+Finally, this reference shape is 2-dimensional, so it only has a single face,
-corresponding to the `Cell`,
+corresponding to the cell itself,
 ```@example
 using Ferrite #hide
 Ferrite.reference_faces(RefQuadrilateral)
 ```
 also defined in terms of its vertices.

-As this is a 2-dimensional reference shape, the `facets` are the `edges`, i.e.
+As this is a 2-dimensional reference shape, the facets are the edges, i.e.
 ```@example
 using Ferrite #hide
 Ferrite.reference_facets(RefQuadrilateral)